South Korea

 Both you and your partner need to be:

-- you can be granted special permission if you’re aged between 45 and 50 at the time your home study is completed and are:
+- granted special permission if you’re aged between 45 and 50 at the time your home study is completed and are:

 - of Korean descent (either you or your partner)